OnEdit User Guide

 - Drag to select a column block; typing edits multiple lines at once.

-- Column Selection Mode is also available in Edit > Column Selection Mode and the editor context menu.
+- Paste from Copy History is available in the Edit menu and editor context menu.

 - Format Document (⌘L) supports JSON and C-style languages.